sparkbox/apprenticeships/README.md

 **Disclaimer:** *This guide is in early stages of development.
-We are slowly translating our Sparkbox apprenticeship content into a useful format here on GitHub.*
+We are translating our Sparkbox apprenticeship content into a useful format here on GitHub.*

 # Sparkbox Apprenticeship Guide